areee/areee/README.md

-### Hi there, I'm Arttu Ylhävuori, a program designer at Talgraf Oy 👋
+### Hi there!
+I'm Arttu Ylhävuori, a program designer at Talgraf Oy 👋

 - 🔭 I’m currently working on _Full stack open 2020_ [course](https://fullstackopen.com/en) made by University of Helsinki
 - 🌱 I’m currently learning how to test Express servers and create a user administration ([part #4](https://fullstackopen.com/en/part4) in _Full stack open 2020_)